 Today, I work with women across the country through my virtual practice, offering a deeply personalized approach that blends cutting-edge science with intuitive, root-cause healing.

-My ongoing research explores the intricate connections between brain health, immunity, and emotional well-being — because healing isn’t just physical, it’s energetic, neurological, and profoundly personal.
+My ongoing research explores the intricate connections between brain health, immunity, and emotional well-being, because healing is not just physical…it is neurological, energetic, and profoundly personal.

-Over the years, I’ve supported thousands of women navigating everything from chronic fatigue to hormone imbalance, anxiety, grief, and more — always with the intention to listen deeply and uncover the “why” behind the symptoms.
+Over the years, I have supported thousands of women navigating chronic fatigue, hormone imbalance, anxiety, grief, and complex inflammatory patterns, always with the intention to listen deeply and uncover the “why” behind the symptoms.

-My work has been featured in publications and platforms including MindBodyGreen, Better Nutrition, Nourish & Heal, Amazing Wellness, The Vitamin Shoppe, UCLA’s Food as Medicine Series, KOMO News, and Holistic Health.
+My work has been featured in publications and platforms including MindBodyGreen, Better Nutrition, Nourish & Heal, Amazing Wellness, The Vitamin Shoppe, Bastyr’s Food as Medicine Series, KOMO News, and Holistic Health.

 EDUCATION